-VIII.
+VII.
 PURCHASE MECHANISMS

 The City uses three mechanisms for making approved purchases.
-These are Visa procurement cards, check requests, and /purchase orders (POs).
+These are Visa procurement cards, check requests, and purchase orders (POs).
 The chart below shows how these mechanisms should be used to pay for purchases.
 Exceptions to these processes must be approved by the Finance Director and/or City Manager.

-Preferred purchase mechanism Purchase type Amount Visa card Check Request Purchase Order Routine Supplies, either operations (20's) or maintenance (30's); routine Services, either operations (40's) or maintenance (50's) (see exceptions below) \$0.01-\$999.99 1 NA 2 Routine Supplies, either operations (20's) or maintenance (30's); routine Services, either operations (40's) or maintenance (50's) (see exceptions below) \$1,000 and up NA NA 1 Ongoing, repetitive purchases under annual contract arrangements approved in advance by the City Manager Up to \$5,000 1 NA 1 Capital Purchases (60's) \$5,000 and up NA NA 1 Lodging for training classes Up to \$1,000 1 NA 1 Lodging for training classes \$1,000 and up NA NA 1 Meals for training classes (localreimburse employee with receipt, or use Visa) Any 1 1 NA Meals for training classes (out of town, use per diem) Any NA 1 NA Services related to senior-citizen activities/trips Any 1 NA 1 Refunds from revenue accounts Any NA 1 NA Payments for liabilities (payroll expenses, taxes, debt, escrow refunds) or from assets (establish cash drawer) Any NA 1 NA
+Preferred purchase mechanism Purchase type Amount Visa card Check Request Purchase Order Routine Supplies, either operations (20's) or maintenance (30's); routine Services, either operations (40's) or maintenance (50's) (see exceptions below) \$0.01-\$999.99 1 NA 2 Routine Supplies, either operations (20's) or maintenance (30's); routine Services, either operations (40's) or maintenance (50's) (see exceptions below) \$1,000 and up NA NA 1 Ongoing, repetitive purchases under annual contract arrangements approved in advance by the City Manager Up to \$5,000 NA NA 1 Capital Purchases (60's) \$5,000 and up NA NA 1 Lodging for training classes Up to \$1,000 1 NA 1 Lodging for training classes \$1,000 and up NA NA 1 Meals for training classes (local-reimburse employee with receipt, or use Visa) Any 1 1 NA Meals for training classes (out of town, use per diem) Any NA 1 NA Services related to senior-citizen activities/trips Any 1 NA 1 Refunds from revenue accounts Any NA 1 NA Payments for liabilities (payroll expenses, taxes, debt, escrow refunds) or from assets (establish cash drawer) Any NA 1 NA

 Key:

-1. Preferred method
+- 1. Preferred method

-2. Acceptable, but not preferred
+- 2. Acceptable, but not preferred

-NA Not allowed for this purchase type
+- NA Not allowed for this purchase type

-IX.
+VIII.
 VISA CARDS

 The purpose of the City of Gladstone Visa Procurement Card Program is to establish an efficient, cost-effective method of purchasing and paying for small-dollar goods and services directly associated with City business.
 It is a complement to, not a replacement for, the purchase order system and travel policy.
+All purchases on cards will be subject to the same approval and budget restrictions as any other purchase.